maniflames/pixels/README.md

 ```

 ## Composition
-Instead creating an instance of every class within [`Game`](dev/game.ts "Go to the Game Class") I used composition to distibute the classes.
+Instead of creating an instance of every class within [`Game`](dev/game.ts "Go to the Game Class") I used composition to distribute the classes.
 A good example of my use of composition is the relationship between [`Player`](dev/player.ts "Go to the player Class") and [`Health`](dev/health.ts "Go to the health class").

-Because `Health` is something that the player has I made it a property of player.
+Because `Health` is something that the player has, I made it a property of player.
 To check if the player has died I wrote the `checkDeath` method in `Health`.
 The only thing is that I have to check the health within the `gameLoop` in `Game`.
-By write a getter for `Health` in `Player` I can execute `checkDeath` without making an instance of `Health` in `Game`.
+By writing a getter for `Health` in `Player` I can execute `checkDeath` without making an instance of `Health` in `Game`.

 The explanation above shown as code in `Game`:
 ```typescript